Frank Laskier: Biography

 The stories were collected in the book My Name is Frank (1941) of which a reviewer in The Spectator said, "Frank Laskier's broadcasts had the stuff of greatness; put into print they lose nothing in the reading.
 By a natural genius this seaman has found an expression and a rhythm which the poets and artists of the modern world have been striving after for generations."
+The book was also kindly reviewed by Otis Ferguson in The New Republic, and by H. Austin Stevens in The New York Times Book Review.

-Soon after, Frank appeared in propaganda films to encourage enlistment in the Merchant Marines and went on speaking tours around the United States.
+Soon after, Frank appeared in recruitment films to encourage enlistment in the Merchant Marines and went on speaking tours around the United States.
 One film is a Crown Film Unit production called Seaman Frank Goes Back to Sea which shows Frank patriotically re-enlisting for the Merchant Navy; the narrator calls him a "real Englishman" who does his duty.
 In another clip for British Pathé, in 1941, Laskier says he wants to go out fighting again (re-enlist) to avenge the deaths of his friends, while the romantic interest with "Mary" would have to wait.
 He finishes with a rousing statement about losing his foot to machine gun fire from the German raider Kormoran: "Do you think I'm going to let them get away with that?" he vows, "Not pygmalion likely!"

+Laskier was also engaged for war propaganda.
+In one notable example, the Royal Navy enlisted his help to shape the narrative around the sinking of the City of Benares, a liner evacuating children, including many from prominent Jewish families fleeing Europe to Canada.
+The Royal Navy had chosen not to designate the ship as a hospital vessel, which would have protected it from attack.
+Instead, it sailed as part of a military convoy with its lights off at night, making it a legitimate military target.
+After the ship was torpedoed and sunk by the U-boat U-48 — resulting in the loss of 77 children and hundreds of others — the Navy asked Laskier to broadcast a fabricated first-hand account of the tragedy.
+During his My Name is Frank series, Laskier claimed to have been a witness, stating, "We sailors know they [the Germans] were laying in wait for the City of Benares."
+His broadcast created the public impression that the Germans had intentionally targeted the children.
+This charge, however, was disputed after the war and was unsupported by any evidence beyond Laskier's "we know" assertion.
+The captain of U-48 was later tried for war crimes related to the incident but was acquitted due to lack of evidence.